 "Most people do not experience disasters first-hand, but rely on mediated depictions of distant events."
 (Jamieson and Van Belle, 2019).
-This is why it is of utmost importance to study the narratives built by the news media in reporting about distant disasters.
+This is why it is of utmost importance to study the narratives built by the news media when reporting about distant disasters.
 In this paper, we explore the news media coverage of seismic events in the international news during the year 2015, analyzing 320 888 news items published in English, Spanish or French by 32 RSS feeds distributed worldwide.
-Among the 7 136 earthquakes of magnitude 4.5+ occurring that year, three were predominantly covered: the sadly famous 'Nepal quake' that hit the valley of Kathmandu in April, an earthquake in Chile that shook the area of Ilapel in September, and an earthquake in Afghanistan that struck the Hindu Kush in October.
-We compare the duration and content of the news media coverage of these three major earthquakes with classical models of Disaster Risk Management.
+Among the 7136 earthquakes of magnitude 4.5+ occurring that year, three were predominantly covered: the sadly famous "Nepal quake" that hit the valley of Kathmandu in April, an earthquake in Chile that shook the area of Ilapel in September and an earthquake in Afghanistan that struck the Hindu Kush in October.
+We compare the duration and content of the news media coverage of these three major earthquakes with classical models of disaster risk management.

-Doing so, we demonstrate that: 1) there is a typical framing of the news about earthquakes in the international news, 2) this framing introduces major biases in representation, impeding the proper appropriation of the seismic risk by the public.
-The news content faithfully follows the succession of phases predicted by the DRM scheme, describing the hazard before reporting on its effects and the response of the impacted communities.
-However, an important bias is introduced by the very short duration of coverage: only the first phases of the DRM scheme are covered, while the issues of recovery, restoration, reconstruction, adaptation, mitigation and preparedness remain largely ignored.
-We also observed the following biases: i) The news tends to concentrate on the description of impacts and, among them, more specifically on human losses.
-That focus is associated with the pervasive use of sensationalistic terms describing a landscape of devastation, which may contribute to fatalistic judgments that the damage cannot be prevented. ii) The second theme of interest - the second in terms of coverage intensity but the first one in terms of timing - is that of hazards.
+In doing so, we demonstrate (1) that there is a typical framing of the news regarding earthquakes in the international news, and (2) that this framing introduces major biases in representation, impeding the proper appropriation of the seismic risk by the public.
+The news content faithfully follows the succession of phases predicted by the DRM scheme, describing the hazard before reporting on its effects and the response of the communities impacted.
+However, an important bias is introduced by the very short duration of coverage: only the first phases of the DRM scheme are covered, whereas the issues of recovery, restoration, reconstruction, adaptation, mitigation and preparedness remain largely ignored.
+We also observed the following biases: (i) the news tends to concentrate on the description of impacts and, among them, more specifically on human losses.
+This focus is associated with the pervasive use of sensationalistic terms describing a landscape of devastation, which may contribute to fatalistic judgments that the damage cannot be prevented. (ii) The second theme of interest - the second in terms of coverage intensity but the first in terms of timing is that of hazards.
 The communication is centered on the notion of magnitude, with the concept of seismic intensity being ignored.
-Aftershocks can be occasionally treated as isolated events, testifying to a lack of understanding of the concept of the seismic crisis and, except for tsunamis, secondary hazards are barely mentioned. iii) The third theme of interest is that of the emergency response.
-The focus is made on alert and evacuations in case of tsunami warnings and on aid, search and rescue otherwise.
-Other issues such as safety measures, temporary housing, water or electricity cuts, etc., and longer-term issues are barely mentioned.
+Aftershocks can occasionally be treated as isolated events, testifying to a lack of understanding of the concept of the seismic crisis and, except for tsunamis, secondary hazards are barely mentioned. (iii) The third theme of interest is that of the emergency response.
+The focus is on alerts and evacuations in the case of tsunami warnings and on aid, and search and rescue otherwise.
+Other issues such as safety measures, temporary housing, water or electricity cuts and so on, as well as longer-term issues are barely mentioned.

 On the basis of that analysis, we discussed leads to improve the scientific communication on earthquakes.
-Taking the opportunity of the short window of interest that follows big earthquakes, scientists should familiarize people with the real timeline of a seismic disaster cycle... which tends to last longer than the interest of the news media.
+Taking advantage of the short window of interest that follows big earthquakes, scientists should familiarize people with the real timeline of a seismic disaster cycle... which tends to last longer than the interest of the news media.